 The long awaited Astrological Book of Life is finished.

-**Scroll to bottom to order a preview copy.
+**Scroll to bottom to order.
 International Shipping available.

 The book I was always looking for, but could never find: an introduction to the origins of astrology from around the world.
 This is the story of a young dragon school teacher named Vaya who rides a train from Milan to Rome and has a long talk with Bhakta, a monkey carpenter from India.
 He restores antique train cabins.
 Together, with an old crow, they discuss the murky past of early planetary symbolism and ancient texts.
 Here is a sample: